Andreas Gursky from 1980 to present – His best photos

 99 Cent represents the quintessential Andreas Gursky photograph.
 The image comprises several pictures of products taken in a 99 Cents Only Store in Los Angeles and then stitched together to form a single large-size digital image.

-Another thing that cannot be missed is the heads of shoppers going about their businesses looking for what they need.
+Another thing that cannot be missed is the heads of shoppers going about their businesses, looking for what they need.
 While the photograph shows us what we see every day in retail stores, it shows us what we don’t see every day.
 When we visit a supermarket, we don’t get an opportunity to take in what we see in the 99 Cents photograph.
 Instead, we are always in a hurry to pick what we want and leave the store, just as the busy heads of shoppers can be seen floating anonymously above the products.

-99 cent has a deeper meaning than just an image of a common store.
+99 cent has a deeper meaning than just an image of a typical store.
 Gursky tries to show the audience what they are up against.
 This, to him, is the world that we have created ourselves, yet we are ignoring it.
-Despite its somewhat rigid composition, the photograph, with its amount of unending detail, is a visual assault.
+Despite its somewhat rigid composition, the photograph, with its unending detail, is a visual assault.
 99 cent is one of the most expensive modern photographs ever sold.

 Amazon, 2016

 Amazon (2016) indicates just how talented Andreas Gursky is by turning an Amazon depot into art.
-Gursky wanted to photograph a high-rack room packed with books at a warehouse in Phoenix, Arizona, before the idea of taking pictures of the Amazon distribution center came to mind.
+Gursky wanted to photograph a high-rack room packed with books at a warehouse in Phoenix, Arizona before the idea of taking pictures of the Amazon distribution center came to mind.
 At first, the warehouse’s security could not allow him to use the truck he needed, but eventually, the company’s CEO, Jeff Bezos, was convinced.

 Amazon, 13 feet long and 8 feet tall, is a single large-scale image showing unrecognizable patterns of modern mass consumption and the distribution of goods.
 The artist managed again to observe detail in taking this picture as everything is equally in focus.
 The rows of products invoke the elements of the art of the 19th and 20th centuries, including geometric and pointillism.